OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 # Future research & ODL/WSL collaboration opportunities
 - Look for signs of readiness in local government to move toward more or better open data, such as open-government documentation on the website.
 Are there other probably target user groups for open data in the area?
 For example, academic institutions, tech-driven industry, journalists, schools, activists or others who use  research questions and would be interested in open data?
 - Talk to city and community leaders in DEMS2 and DEMS9 areas, to learn more about why partnerships with the library are working.
 Visit sites where the library leadership already has a close relationship with local government, (ND6 & DEMS8), or is reaching out to public and government (ND4), or has an interest (ND1).
+ND9's website indicates a friendliness to data, too.
-- Help ND4 publish open data about its conversation project.
+- Help ND4 publish opsen data about its conversation project.
 - Continue talking to public library systems in the state, and survey more county libraries.
 (Most in the sample ended up being municipal libraries -- are most library systems in this category, or are most in this category at a certain population size?)
 Use surveys when they make sense, but recognize that one may benefit most from rich, qualitative methods when trying to understand readiness.
 - Go to the next level on the WA counties/cities spreadsheet -- taking a closer look at the quality of publishing, getting more precise information about the categories and volume of data published, filling in more localities, surveying at least health departments.
     - Learn more about Clark County's Premium GIS arrangement.
 Is that unusual?